jh3y/jhey.dev/developer-notes.md

 - Skewed gradient stinger from Auto Alex
 - Hover to copy code block

+- Roll your own image optimisation with Sharp like you did on jhey.dev

 - Web Mentions?
 - Serverless likes with Xata
 - Serverless hit counter?